Sylvia Hatchell: Coaching

 Hatchell realized that coaching was her calling when she was asked to coach a junior high girls' basketball team in 1974.
 She followed that with a brief stint as the junior varsity basketball coach at the University of Tennessee, then moved on to become the coach at Francis Marion College, where she would remain for the next eleven years, compiling a 272–80 record.

 In 1986, Hatchell would take the head coaching position at the University of North Carolina.
-Under Hatchell's leadership the Tar Heels would become one of the nation's top basketball teams and also become a mainstay in the NCAA Tournament.
+Under Hatchell's leadership the Tar Heels would become one of the nation's top basketball teams and also become a mainstay in the NCAA tournament.

 The highlight of Hatchell's career was winning the national championship in 1994.
 The title game against Louisiana Tech was one of the more exciting finishes in tournament history.
-Louisiana Tech had scored with 14 seconds to go in the game, giving them a two-point lead 59–57.
+Louisiana Tech had scored with 14 seconds to go in the game, giving them a two-point lead, 59–57.
 UNC's Tonya Sampson attempted a shot with four seconds to go in the game that would tie the game, but it did not go in.
 The Tar Heels rebounded the ball and called a time out, with only 0.7 seconds left in the game.
 Stephanie Lawrence passed the ball inbounds to Charlotte Smith, who hit a 20-foot jump shot for three points to win the game and the national championship at the buzzer.

-In 2009, Hatchell became only the fourth coach of a women's basketball team to reach the 800 win plateau.
+In 2009, Hatchell became only the fourth coach of a women's basketball team to reach the 800-win plateau.
 The win came against in-state rival North Carolina State, and was tough, as the Tar Heels needed overtime to pull out the win.
 UNC faced the same opponent for Hatchell's 700th victory, on January 16, 2006.

 In 2013, Hatchell was forced to step aside from her coaching duties when she was diagnosed with acute myeloid leukemia in October.
 A routine physical in September showed a low white blood cell count, which eventually led to the diagnosis.
 This was the first time she has missed any games coaching since January 1989, when she was out for the birth of her son.
 She was treated with aggressive chemotherapy at UNC's Lineberger Comprehensive Cancer Center.
 She was able to resume coaching at the start of the 2014–15 season.

-North Carolina extended Hatchell's contract through the 2019–20 season on September 22, 2016.
+UNC extended Hatchell's contract through the 2019–20 season on September 22, 2016.
 The contract was originally set to expire in 2018.

 On December 19, 2017, Hatchell became the third coach in women's basketball history to record 1,000 career wins, when the Tar Heels defeated Grambling State.

 Hatchell's son, Van, graduated from UNC in 2011 and was a walk-on senior on the 2010–11 men's basketball team.

 On April 18, 2019, Sylvia Hatchell resigned as head coach of UNC women's basketball.